 - When livestock or poultry run towards streams, ponds or ditches, or even against fences or other objects, smothering them due either to shock or fright, blizzards or snowstorms

-- Loss is not covered if the dwelling remained vacant for more than 30 days
+- No loss coverage if the dwelling is vacant for more than 30 days

 - Theft due to unauthorized instructions to transfer the right to any person or place

-- Theft from a building or structure under construction, including supplies and materials for the said activity, until it is finished and occupied.
+- Theft from a building or structure under construction

 - Loss due to theft within the premise rented by the insured to another person